CammiePone/Planning-Docs/Arcanus-Continuum.md

   - [ ] Rune - summons a rune that effects a target upon being stepped on
   - [ ] Smite - fires down a large AOE beam from the sky
   - [ ] AOE - forms an AOE of mana around the caster
+  - [ ] Void - spawns a black hole that takes a few seconds to form and start casting its effects, as well as pulling targets towards it
 - Spell Mods:
   - [ ] Damage - deals damage to the target
   - [ ] Heal - heals the target